Top 4 Tips to Break Through the Keto Weight Loss Stall

 Another common objection is not wanting to go through the keto flu all over again.
 Well, I can tell you that when carb cycling is done properly, your body gets very efficient at going in and out of ketosis and you barely feel it anymore.
 I speak from experience on that.

 For women in particular, carb cycling can be incredibly beneficial in other ways too.
 It helps with our hormones and thyroid for starters.
 And then when it comes to weight loss, carb cycling will keep your metabolism revved up and won’t let it slow down enough to where a stall is often seen.

 Intermittent Fasting is often tied to keto, even though they are very different things.
-Intermittent fasting can offer a bunch of benefits to a keto diet.
+It can offer a bunch of benefits alongside a keto diet.
 A few benefits can be a slight calorie deficit, a longer period where your body is forced to burn its own fat vs run off the fat you eat, and also a massive clean up of crap cells in your body.

 In case you aren’t familiar with Intermittent Fasting, it is basically having eating windows.
 There are many different types, but the most common one is to fast for a certain number of hours and have a window where you can eat.

 For example, I fast for 16 hours and have an 8 hour eating window each day.
 Today, I ended up fasting for 20 hours just because I wasn’t hungry.

 A study was done that showed individuals that drank 500ml of water had their metabolic rate increase by 30% for a time after drinking.
 That alone is huge.
 Our bodies are mostly made up of water anyway and keto is very dehydrating so we NEED water.
 But it increases our metabolic rate?
 Rock on and drink up!

 We already talked about stress above, so I won’t duplicate it here.